Michigan Car Seat Laws – What You Need to Know

 In the same respect, events like a parent’s failure to insure a vehicle do not disqualify a child from bringing a claim for no-fault benefits.

 Issues involving children’s rights to no-fault benefits can often be complicated.
-In order to protect the rights of your child, it can be critical to obtain a skilled and experienced no-fault attorney who understands the complex rules surrounding no-fault benefits for minors.
+In order to protect the rights of your child, it can be critical to obtain a skilled Michigan auto accident attorney who understands the complex rules surrounding no-fault benefits for minors.
 Our attorneys at Sinas Dramis Law Firm have helped many Michigan families advocate for the rights of their injured children in the unfortunate event that car seats do not go far enough.